 - An innovative learning environment that includes technology-enhanced learning strategies and Google Level 1 and 2 certifications

 - A research-based emphasis on literacy as a tool for processing, problem-solving, and communication

 - Nationally recognized mentoring program for ongoing support through your first year of teaching

-- Faculty who model the integration of faith and learning, professional and Spirit-empowered
+- Faculty who model the integration of faith and learning, professionalism, and Spirit-empowered teaching

 - The ORU experience—a challenging, supportive learning community